• Public Skating

 General Information

-Please check in with staff upon arrival.
+Please check in with staff upon arrival – either as you enter or at the skate shop.
 If the session is scheduled on the outdoor rink, please enter the rink directly from the parking lot.
-If the session is on the indoor rink, enter through the front doors.
+If the session is on the indoor rink, enter through the front doors

 Rental Skates